 In France, in spite of the heavy conscription which is inevitable, and in spite of the unsatisfactory appearance of the vine, the popular enthusiasm is gradually warming in favour of the war, and the Imperial manifesto has been received in a way that must have given very pleasant assurances to the mind of the Emperor, at the moment when he is quitting his capital, and leaving his wife and child at the mercy of a thousand accidents that may befal them in his absence.
 His manifesto is the boldest utterance which the European complications have yet called forth.
-"I wish not for conquest," he says, " but I am determined firmly to maintain my national and traditional And again, "I respect the territopolicy." ries and the rights of neutral powers; but I boldly avow my sympathies with a people whose history is mingled with our own, and who now groan under foreign oppression."
+"I wish not for conquest," he says, " but I am determined firmly to maintain my national and traditional policy."
+And again, "I respect the territories and the rights of neutral powers; but I boldly avow my sympathies with a people whose history is mingled with our own, and who now groan under foreign oppression."
 If he takes up the sword in the cause of Italian independence, he says, "it is because Austria has driven matters to such an extremity, that her dominion must either extend to the Alps, or Italy must be free to the shores of the Adriatic-for every corner of Italy which remains independent endangers the power of Austria."

 There can be no mistake as to the drift of this language.
-To deprive Austria of her pernicious influence in Italy is the object for which Napoleon goes to the wars : there are plenty who will doubt whether he has not some object besides.
+To deprive Austria of her permicious influence in Italy is the object for which Napoleon goes to the wars : there are plenty who will doubt whether he has not some object besides.
 In England there is, happily, an almost unanimous conviction as to the duty of this country in the present juncture of affairs : the preservation of a strict neutrality is what nearly all agree to demand of whatever Minister may hold office after the opening of Parliament.
 In addition to various expressions of this conviction drawn forth by the speeches of candidates at the elections, a great meeting was held at Leeds, on Wednesday, for the special purpose of pronouncing strongly in favour of a perfectly neutral policy being maintained by the English Government.
-The example is one which we shall hope to see followed by the inhabitants of every large city and town in the country ; for it will need all the strength of public opinion to hold this country secure from the attempts which will infallibly be made to draw her into the great European guarrel.
+The example is one which we shall hope to see followed by the inhabi-tants of every large city and town in the country; for it will need all the strength of public opinion to hold this country secure from the attempts which will infallibly be made to draw her into the great European quarrel.
+Tew parliamentary seats now remain to be filled, pressions of this conviction drawn forth by the European quarrel.
+Few parliamentary seats now remain to be filled, ed to express his belief that Lord Derby would re-commence business with a force of 300 votes.

-Few parliamentary seats now remain to be filled, the soil of Piedmont.
-At the commencement of and the leaders of the great parties are counting titioner, the week there were 40,000 men in Genoa, and a large number of men were assembled at Susa, gainers by the election.
-Mr. Disraeli, speaking at mittee.

-to express his belief that Lord Derby would re-commence business with a force of 300 votes.
 The returns, as far as we can make them up, certainly do not on the face of them show so favourably for the Tory Ministry; but there will not be any long period of doubt as to the relative strength of parties after the new House assembles, for both Lord Palmerston and Sir James Graham have clearly intimated that battle will at once be given, and the weakest side driven to the wall.
-Mr. Disraeli's speech was remarkable for the hopeful way in which he speaks of the finances of the country in the face of the war-storm which is bursting over Europe : according to his view there is not another country in Europe that could sustain for any lengthened period a heavy pressure upon its means.
+Mr. Disraeli's speech was remarkable for the hopeful way in which he speaks of the finances of the country in the face of the war-storm which is bursting over Europe: according to his view there is not another country in Europe that could sustain for any lengthened period a heavy pressure upon its means.